 Interestingly, A Christmas Carol supposedly inspired the switch from goose to turkey as the chief meat of the Christmas meal, as Scrooge sends a turkey to the Cratchit home for Christmas.

-Gizmo Cat about 1 month ago
+Gizmo Cat 2 months ago

 We never had turkey or goose at Christmas here, we usually had something like roulade or beef or porc tenderloin.
 Later years we would do a meat fondue or gourmet.